jobovy/mwdust/README.rst

           Amap.dat
           ReadMe

-The data for the Drimmel et al. (2003) is installed in the code directory, because it is not very large.
+The data for the Drimmel et al. (2003) map is installed in the code directory, because it is not very large.

 Usage